 1.3.2 Each investment committee formed, controlled, or required by the Investment Advisor has a defined set of by-laws or operating procedures to which the committee adheres.

-Practice 1.4 – The Investment Advisor identifies material conflicts of interest and avoids or manages conflicts in a manner consistent with the duty of loyalty.
+Practice 1.4 – Identify, then avoid or manage, material conflicts of interest in a manner consistent with the duty of loyalty.

 1.4.1 Policies and procedures for overseeing and managing conflicts of interest, including to avoid self-dealing and making false or misleading statements, are defined and followed.